AneetaAnnSabu/New-York-City-Airbnb-Dataset-Dashboard/README.md

 During this phase, we transformed the data to make it more suitable for analysis and visualization.
 ### 4. Data Analysis
 With the cleaned and transformed data, we performed various analyses to uncover insights

+# Key Insights:
+### Room Availability: There are 37,350 room availabilities in New York City.
+Manhattan has the most number of rooms available, followed by Brooklyn.
+### Room Types: The majority of available rooms are entire homes, followed by private rooms.
+This indicates a preference for privacy among guests.
+### Manhattan Dominance: Manhattan not only has the most available rooms but also the highest number of entire homes, reinforcing the preference for entire home accommodations in this area.
+### Brooklyn's Demand for Private Rooms: Brooklyn has a higher demand for private rooms compared to other boroughs.
+### Pricing Insights: Manhattan has the highest average prices for Airbnb listings, followed by Brooklyn.
+Interestingly, shared rooms in Queens,Bronx,Staten Island are priced higher than those in Brooklyn, despite Brooklyn having more shared rooms.
+This suggests a possible higher demand or different market dynamics these areas for shared accommodations.
+Reviews:Entire accomodations and Private rooms have highest number of reviews.